mozilla/trafficcop/Readme.md

 # Traffic Cop

+# This project has been migrated to the MozMeao GitHub org, which can be found here: https://github.com/mozmeao/trafficcop/

 ## Simple, lightweight, developer-focused front-end A/B testing

 (If you want to skip the spiel and get straight to business, check out the [docs](./documentation.md).)